Quick answer

 Path A — prompt a raw model.
 Paste the recipe into Seedance 2.0 or Veo 3 with your photo.
 Both generate synced audio in the same pass.
 Expect to iterate — the failure modes are a garbled banner (keep it short) and a reporter that inherits your face (specify a different, generic reporter).

 Path B — tap the template.
 Breaking News is Path A with the prompt already written.
 Upload your photo(s), type your banner (and, if you want, the chyron and the reporter's tone) in Director's Notes, and generate.
-First video free, then credits — no subscription, credits never expire.
+100 credits (about $5.99), no subscription, credits never expire.

 Climb the Empire State Building and unfurl a banner with YOUR message, caught live on a news-helicopter broadcast.
 Upload a photo, type your sign — proposal, promo, or a funny flex.
 No prompt to write.
-First video free.
+100 credits (about $5.99).

 Common Mistakes